 By midday I reached the next creek with flowing water.
 The heat was unbearable for some.
 Most hikers I saw looked in horrible shape.
 Most people crowded the first few large trees.
 I decided to continue another hour on the trail that follows the creek upstream.
 I’m lucky enough to do very well in the heat.
 Actually I love the heat, that’s why I live in Darwin, one of the hottest cities in Australia.
 I found my shade, cooked up a large lunch, rolled out my sleeping mat and had a 2 hour siesta.

 I already hiked about 18 miles and felt quite good so continued up the long hot valley.
 As I hiked I climbed higher and higher.
 It became cooler.
 By late afternoon I grabbed the last refill of water from the creek before I set off upwards away from the creek and any water source.

 While hiking with headphones listening to music I heard this strange sound that I walked past.
 It sounded like a cross between a bumblebee and a buzzing cicada.
 I stopped and went back a step or two to search for the strange sound.
 I heard it again.
 A strange buzzing.
 A rattlesnake.
 Brown and Tan in colour.
 It moved away from me as I approached.
 I must have walked within striking distance of it but it didn’t try and bite me.
 It didn’t sound anything like my expectation.

 By 7pm I was done.
 Exhausted.
 But there was nowhere flat to camp.
 I was at around 7000 feet, having set off this morning from around 300 feet.
 I already covered more than the distance of an Olympic marathon.
+My first marathon hike.
 I was done.
 I couldn’t make another step.
 There was no flat ground in the hilly area to camp so I rolled my sleep mat on the trail.
 During the night 3 hikers stepped around me while night hiking.
 Guess my choice of camp could have been better.
 So ends my first marathon day, but how will I feel in the morning?